What Top Chef Finalist Savannah Miller Loves About Durham

 Posted By Discover Durham Staff

 Our present-day cityscape is marked with the fruits and fortitude of women-led ventures.
-From Bright Black Candles to So Good Pupusas, wins for women look good on Durham.
-When founders and CEOs of startups and businesses like Firsthand Foods and Zen Succulent take flight, women-led success feels powerful.
+From Bright Black to So Good Pupusas, wins for women look good on Durham.
+When founders and CEOs of startups and businesses like Firsthand Foods takes flight, women-led success feels powerful.

 The entrepreneurial spirit of women is everywhere in the Bull City.
 Outlined below is a collection of talented business owners that we crowd-sourced from our followers.
 Read on to find out more about the women-led businesses you can support during Women's History Month ... and all year long.